Clickable arrow icon In this article

 Types of investments

-There are different types of investment in the market, and we have bifurcated them into three main categories.
-They are
+There are many types of investment available in the market, and we can divide them into three main categories:

 1. Fixed deposits

-Fixed deposits or popularly known as FDs are usually offered by banks and financial institutions.
-FDs offer guaranteed returns and hence are the most popular investment type in India.
+Banks and financial institutions usually offer fixed deposits, popularly known as FDs.
+FDs provide guaranteed returns and are the most popular investment type in India.
 They have a tenure ranging between 7 days and ten years.
-Fixed deposit interest rates range between 3%-7%.
-Moreover, senior citizens are offered additional interest on their FD investments.
+Fixed deposit interest rates vary between 3%-7%.
+Moreover, senior citizens are offered additional interest in their FD investments.
 The FD interest rates are higher than the savings account interest rate.
-The interest payments are made monthly, quarterly, half-yearly, annually or at the time of maturity as per investor’s choice.
+The interest payments are made monthly, quarterly, half-yearly, annually, or at the time of maturity as per the investor’s choice.

-Investment in tax-saving FDs qualifies for tax benefits under Section 80C of the Income Tax Act, 1961.
-Moreover, the interest income is taxable as per the individual investor’s income tax slab rates.
-If the interest income exceeds INR 40,000 per annum (INR 50,000 for senior citizens), then the bank levies a TDS of 10% (20% if PAN Card are not disclosed).
+Investment in tax-saving FDs qualifies for tax benefits under Section 80C of the Income Tax Act 1961.
+Moreover, the interest income is taxable per the individual investor’s income tax slab rates.
+If the interest income exceeds INR 40,000 per annum (INR 50,000 for senior citizens), the bank levies a TDS of 10% (20% if PAN cards are not disclosed).

 2. Bonds

-Bonds are fixed-income instruments that offer a fixed rate of interest to the investors against the money invested.
-The investors lend money to the Government and corporations and get regular income in the form of interest.
-Bond issuers are the borrowers who raise money publicly or privately for funding various projects.
+Bonds are fixed-income instruments offering investors a fixed interest rate against invested money.
+The investors lend money to the Government and corporations and get regular income through interest.
+Bond issuers are the borrowers who raise money publicly or privately to fund various projects.
 A bond is an instrument that includes information on the interest, due date, maturity date, and bond terms.
 Investors of bonds are paid the entire amount after the bond expires (upon maturity).
-Investors can also sell the bond before maturity in the secondary market at higher prices and get profits.
+Investors can also sell the bond at higher prices before maturity in the secondary market and get profits.

 3. Public Provident Fund (PPF)

 The Public Provident Fund is one of the post office savings schemes launched by the National Savings Institute.
-However, some private and nationalised banks are authorised to accept PPF investments.
+However, some private and nationalized banks are authorized to accept PPF investments.
 Returns from the scheme are guaranteed as the Government of India backs it.
-Hence are considered as low-risk investments.
-Furthermore, the PPF investments come with a 15 years lock-in period.
-Also, in case the investor wishes to extend the scheme, they can do so in blocks of 5 years.
-Furthermore, for the purpose of tax savings, one can invest in PPF.
+Hence, they are considered low-risk investments.
+Furthermore, the PPF investments come with a 15-year lock-in period.
+Also, if the investor wishes to extend the scheme, they can do so within 5 years.
+Furthermore, for tax savings, one can invest in PPF.

 The PPF interest rates are announced every quarter.
-The current rate is 7.10% for (Jan – March 2021).
+The current rate is 7.10% for (Jul – Sep 2024).
 Also, the interest payments are made every year on the 31st of March.
-However, the interest is calculated monthly on the minimum PPF balance between the 5th and 30th each month.
+However, the interest is calculated monthly on the minimum PPF balance between the 5th and 30th of each month.

-Investment up to INR 1,50,000 per annum, qualifies for tax exemption under Section 80C of the Income Tax Act 1961.
+Investments up to INR 1,50,000 per annum qualify for tax exemption under Section 80C of the Income Tax Act 1961.

 4. Stocks

-Investment in stocks is known as an equity investment.
-Buying stocks or shares would give investors a part of the ownership of that company.
-Investors invest in stocks with a motive to earn regular income in the form of dividends and also gain from capital appreciation.
-When the stock prices rise, investors can benefit from selling the shares.
+Stock investment is known as equity investment.
+Buying stocks or shares gives investors a part of the ownership of that company.
+Investors invest in stocks to earn regular income in the form of dividends and gain from capital appreciation.
+When stock prices rise, investors can benefit from selling the shares.

-Returns from stocks are market-linked and hence is considered the riskiest investment type.
+Stock returns are market-linked, so they are considered the riskiest investment type.
 Share prices fluctuate based on market demand and supply and market sentiments.
-A bullish sentiment will lead to an unexpected rally of the market, while a bearish sentiment will lead to a drop in share prices.
+A bullish sentiment will lead to an unexpected rally in the market, while a bearish sentiment will lead to a drop in share prices.

-Investing in the share market should be done with a long term investment horizon.
+Investing in the share market should be done with a long-term investment horizon.
 In the short term, the market will fluctuate, which might lead to unexpected losses.
-Investors need to be patient while investing inequities.
+Investors need to be patient while investing in inequities.

-To invest in shares, investors need to have a demat and trading account.
-A demat account will hold the shares while a trading account will facilitate the purchase and sale of shares.
-Short term capital gains from stock investing (below one year) are taxable at 15%.
-At the same time, long term capital gains are taxable at 10%, if the gains are above INR 1,00,000 per annum.
+Investors need a demat and trading account to invest in shares.
+A demat account holds the shares, while a trading account facilitates the purchase and sale of shares.
+Short-term capital gains from stock investing (below one year) are taxable at 20%.
+At the same time, long-term capital gains are taxable at 12.5% if the gains are above INR 1,25,000 per annum.

 5. Mutual funds

 Mutual funds are investment vehicles that pool money from investors to invest in assets like equity and debt.
-A mutual fund invests in shares, government bonds, corporate bonds, and other assets strategically.
-The fund house appoints a portfolio manager or fund manager manages the mutual fund.
+A mutual fund strategically invests in shares, government bonds, corporate bonds, Real Estate and other assets.
+The fund house appoints a portfolio manager or fund manager to manage the mutual fund.

-The exchange-traded fund is a passive investment option that usually replicates the underlying index.
-In other words, ETFs portfolio matches the composition of an Index in the same proportion.
-An exchange-traded fund mimics and tracks the performance of the index.
-Hence ETFs are not actively managed by a portfolio manager.
+An exchange-traded fund (ETF) is a passive investment option that usually replicates the underlying index.
+In other words, an ETF portfolio matches the composition of an Index in the same proportion.
+An ETF mimics and tracks the performance of the index.
+Hence, ETFs are not actively managed by a portfolio manager.
 Furthermore, exchange-traded funds do not attempt to outperform their respective index.

-There are different types of ETFs, for example, equity ETFs, bond ETFs, currency ETF, commodity ETFs, etc. Also, one can easily buy or sell them on the stock market.
+There are different types of ETFs, such as equity, bond, currency, and commodity ETFs.
+One can easily buy or sell them on the stock market.

-National Pension Scheme (NPS) is a scheme suitable for retirement.
-Investors who wish for regular income post their retirement and also save tax can invest in NPS.
-The Central Government backs them and hence are considered as low-risk investments.
+The National Pension Scheme (NPS) is a suitable retirement scheme.
+Investors who wish to receive regular income after retirement and save tax can invest in NPS.
+The Central Government backs it; hence, it is considered a low-risk investment.

-An investor can invest during the period of their employment at regular intervals.
+Investors can invest at regular intervals during their employment.
 The scheme allows the investor to withdraw a percentage of the accumulated amount post-retirement.
-Also, the investor receives the remaining amount monthly as a pension post-retirement.
+The investor also receives the remaining amount monthly as a pension post-retirement.

-NPS has two types of accounts, namely NPS Tier I Account and NPS Tier II Account.
-Tier I account is a default account, while the Tier II account is a voluntary account.
+NPS has two types of accounts: NPS Tier I Account and NPS Tier II Account.
+The Tier I account is a default account, while the Tier II account is a voluntary account.

 NPS investments up to INR 1,50,000 qualify for tax benefits under Section 80C of the Income Tax Act, 1961.
 Furthermore, an additional INR 50,000 is eligible for tax deduction under Section 80CCD of the Income Tax Act, 1961.